zowe/docs-site/docs/getting-started/overview.md

 - **Manage z/OS resource in chat tool channels**

   Check your z/OS job, data set, and USS files status directly in chat tool channels.
-You can also issue Zowe CLI commands including console commands directly from the chat tool.
+You can also issue z/OS console commands directly in the chat tool.
 You can drill down on a specific job, data set, error code, and so on to get more details through button or drop-down menu that Zowe Chat provides.

 - **Execute Zowe CLI commands in chat tool channels**